gurunandan-bhat/sethu/content/what-we-do/our-policies/non-discrimination-and-equal-opportunities.md

 pdf = 'non-discrimination.pdf'
 +++

-A policy and commitment of Sethu that it does not discriminate on the basis of race, age, colour, gender, nationality, ethnicity, physical or mental disability, or religion.
+Sethu does not discriminate on the basis of race, age, colour, gender, nationality, ethnicity, physical or mental disability, or religion.
+Everyone’s safe here!

 [Download the Policy Document](/pdf/non-discrimination.pdf).